Saturday, June 29, 2019

 But she's right.
 I am DONE.

-painted board background, I think they have come a ways in terms of complexity.
+Now that they're mounted on batik-covered boards, I think they have come a ways in terms of complexity.
 I did feel I had to improve them (as my readers so rightly suggested) a bit, but there's also a point at which you have to say "enough," this work has exhausted its rightful claim on further effort.

 I do like the dense machine stitching, combined with the simple, stylized house shape.
 I might return to this series sometime and try for a more nuanced treatment, but not now.